 Calling hours will be held on Sunday, July 21st, 6 – 8 p.m. at the Bruce A. Nalesnik Funeral Home, 57 West Center Street, Nesquehoning PA and Monday, July 22nd from 10 – 11 a.m. at Bethany Wesleyan Church, 675 Blue Mountain Drive, Cherryville PA, followed by a memorial service to celebrate Cary’s life at 11:00 a.m. at the church.
 In lieu of flowers, donations to CancerTelethon.org 33 West Ridge St, Lansford PA 18232, are welcomed.
 Online condolences may be expressed at www.nalesnikfh.com.
 Services and arrangements are being provided by the Bruce A. Nalesnik Funeral Home, 57 West Center St., Nesquehoning PA 18240.

-To send flowers to Carolyn "Cary" M. (Kimes) Sinclair's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carolyn "Cary" M. (Kimes) Sinclair, please visit our floral store.

 33 West Ridge St., Lansford PA 18232